paperrain/agenda/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.9.

+## Information

+This is a simple contacts webapp with fake api

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Development API

+Change dir to /api and run `json-server --watch db.json`

 ## Code scaffolding